kubeflow/pipelines/samples/README.md

 We recommend starting from simple examples.
 Note that in the [samples](https://github.com/googleprivate/ml/blob/master/samples), Step two (Create A Python Class For Your Component) is skipped.
 The pipeline creates ops from mlp.ContainerOp directly.
 This works if you don’t expect others to reuse your component.
-Otherwise, it is better to create python classes for a more friendly component interface).
+Otherwise, it is better to create python classes for a more friendly component interface.

 <!---[TODO: Add a link to a real world example]--->